filipsnastins/concurrency-control-with-dynamodb/README.md

 In some use cases, it's possible to order a system's operations and design business objects in a way that minimizes or eliminates concurrency conflicts.
 Shifting some concurrency control mechanisms to the domain layer can help optimize necessary parts of the application.
-This approach is useful in high-performance and low-latency systems, where additional performance overhead of traditional pessimistic and optimistic concurrency control mechanisms is intolerable.
+This approach is useful in applications where additional performance overhead of traditional pessimistic and optimistic concurrency control mechanisms is intolerable.
 This excellent talk about [eventual consistency](https://www.infoq.com/presentations/eventual-consistent/) by Susanne Braun gives many practical examples of designing systems in the context of